igorski/regrader/README.md

 Regrader is a VST/AU plug-in which provides a delay effect in which the repeats degrade in various ways to provide a nice twist on the ears.
 The delays repeats can be synced to the host tempo and time signature and be fully automated.

-If you require some inspiration, it is used pretty much all over the [Imago](https://songwhip.com/drosophelia/imago) album by Drosophelia or you can [read what others say](https://bedroomproducersblog.com/2018/06/08/free-regrader-lo-fi-delay/).
+If you require some inspiration, it is used pretty much all over the [Imago](https://songwhip.com/drosophelia/imago) album by Drosophelia.
+Alternatively, you can [read what others say](https://bedroomproducersblog.com/2018/06/08/free-regrader-lo-fi-delay/).

 ## On compatibility

 ### Build as VST 2.4

-VST3.0 is great and all, but support across DAW's is poor (looking at a certain popular German product).
-You can however build this plugin as a VST2.4 plugin and enjoy it on a wider range of host platforms.
+VST3 is great and all, but support across DAW's is poor (looking at a certain popular German product).
+You can however build as a VST2.4 plugin and enjoy it on a wider range of host platforms.

-However: as of SDK 3.6.11, Steinberg no longer packages the _./pluginterfaces/vst2.x_-folder inside the VST3_SDK folder.
+However: as of SDK 3.6.11, Steinberg no longer packages the required _./pluginterfaces/vst2.x_-folder inside the VST3_SDK folder.
-If you _really_ wish to build a VST2 plugin, copying the folder from an older SDK version _could_ work (verified 3.6.9. _vst2.x_ folders to work with SDK 3.7.0), though be aware that you _need a license to use VST2_.
+If you wish to build a VST2 plugin, copying the folder from an older SDK version _could_ work (verified 3.6.9. _vst2.x_ folders to work with SDK 3.7.0), though be aware that you _need a license to target VST2_.
 You can view [Steinbergs rationale on this decision here](https://www.steinberg.net/en/newsandevents/news/newsdetail/article/vst-2-coming-to-an-end-4727.html).

 Once your SDK is "setup" for VST2, simply uncomment the following line in _CMakeLists.txt_: